 \subsection{Outline}

-In Section~\ref{section: background on Reeb dynamics}, we review the definition and properties of stable Hamiltonian structures, Reeb orbits, and the associated asymptotic operators.
+In Section~\ref{section: background on Reeb dynamics}, we review the definitions and properties of stable Hamiltonian structures, Reeb orbits, and the associated asymptotic operators.
 In Section~\ref{section: pseudoholomorphic curves}, we introduce the moduli space of punctured pseudoholomorphic curves, which plays a key role in the formulation of the main theorem.
-We also provide a brief overview of the general construction, highlighting the essential elements needed for the proof.
-In Section~\ref{section: intersection theory}, we provide an overview of the algebraic formulation of Siefring's intersection theory.
+Additionally, we provide a brief overview of the general construction, highlighting the essential elements required for the proof.
+In Section~\ref{section: intersection theory}, we present an overview of the algebraic formulation of Siefring's intersection theory.
 The new contributions begin in Section~\ref{section: Stratification of the moduli space}, where we introduce a stratification of the moduli space to characterize the asymptotic rate of convergence.
-Finally, in Section~\ref{section: Subsets of positive asymptotic intersection index}, we present the proof of the main theorems.
+Finally, in Section~\ref{section: Subsets of positive asymptotic intersection index}, we present the proofs of the main theorems.